• Skip to primary navigation

 1. Once your dough has rested, transfer onto a lightly floured surface and separate into 2 equal pieces.

-2. Using a rolling pin, gently roll each piece of dough into a rectangle that is roughly 14" x 10".
-Brush each rectangle with 2 tablespoons of the melted butter, then sprinkle each with ¼ cup brown sugar and a half tablespoon of cinnamon, making sure they are evenly spread.
+2. Gently roll each piece of dough into a rectangle that is roughly 14″ x 10″.
+Brush with melted butter, then sprinkle with brown sugar and cinnamon.

 3. Roll each log up starting at the longer end so you have 2 long rolls.
 Use a sharp knife and cut down the center of each roll so you have four long halves total.
 Take 2 halves and pinch the ends on one side together, then twist the dough together loosely.
 Gently lay the cinnamon twist into your prepared 9”x5” loaf pan, tucking both ends under.
 Repeat with the other two halves.

-3. Once they have doubled in size, bake for 20-25 minutes, or until the bread is golden brown and baked through.
+2. Once they have doubled in size, bake for 20-25 minutes, or until the bread is golden brown and baked through.
 Remove the bread from the oven and let it cool for a few minutes before removing from the loaf pans.
 While still warm, drizzle cinnamon roll icing over the bread.
-Serve warm, or let the bread cool before slicing.
-Enjoy!

 • Be sure and tuck the ends of each log of Cinnamon Twist Bread under in your loaf pans so that they don’t untwist.